Aliases for FFAR2 Gene

 GeneCards Summary for FFAR2 Gene

 FFAR2 (Free Fatty Acid Receptor 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and lipid binding.
 An important paralog of this gene is GPR132.

 UniProtKB/Swiss-Prot for FFAR2 Gene